-COUNCIL MEMBERS' REPORT (CONTINUED)(INCLUDING DIRECTORS' REPORT) FOR THE YEAR ENDED 31 DECEMBER 2018
+COUNCIL MEMBERS' REPORT (CONTINUED)(INCLUDING DIRECTORS' REPORT) FOR THE YEAR ENDED 31 DECEMBER 2019

 Due to the nature of CESSAC and its objects, its activities have already been described above; mainly the operation of its amenity centres (for objects i & iii) and ongoing support to CESSA HA and GHSH (object ii), as well as other eligible charities.
-Significant grants are only made when funds permit (but smaller grants for objects ii, iii & iv are made annually - see Note 9).
+Significant grants are only made when funds permit (but smaller grants for objects ii, iii & iv are made annually - see Note 10).
 While CESSAC welcomes volunteers, particularly in places like the Falklands, the nature of its work generally results in reliance on paid staff.

-In 2012 the charity loaned CESSA HA £520,000 at an interest rate of 2.5% (renewed in 2016 for a further 3 years) that enabled the latter to save money by redeeming its expensive mortgages (taken out when rates were over 10%).
+In 2012 the charity loaned CESSA HA £520,000 at an interest rate of 2.5% (renewed in 2017 for a further 3 years) that enabled the latter to save money by redeeming its expensive mortgages (taken out when rates were over 10%).
 This arrangement also provides a better income for the charity than is currently available from its deposit accounts.
-Accordingly, the remaining balance of this beneficial loan is recorded as a Designated Fund (Note 23).
+Accordingly, the remaining balance of this beneficial loan is recorded as a Designated Fund (Note 25).
+Following the latest review of the terms of the loan which took place in April 2020, CESSA HA decided to repay the loan in full during the year ended 31 December 2020, which was noted to be beneficial for both entities.
+At the time the accounts were approved, £70,300 had been received with the balance expected by the end of May 2020.